 The Surf Band communicates over a commonly used radio frequency.
 The command signals may not be successfully sent or received when subjected to radiated interference from nearby high-powered transmitters operating on the same frequency.
-The possibility of interference is minimal, but it is unavoidable.
+The possibility of interference is minimal, but it is unavoid-

+There is an LED that is underneath the rubber section of the Surf Band.
 If the signal LED stops flashing with a button press, or communication becomes intermittent, replace the battery:

-- 1. Rotate the battery cover counterclockwise one-eighth (1/8) of a turn with a coin or screwdriver until the cover arrow is aligned with the unlocked symbol. - 2.
+- 1. Rotate the battery cover counterclockwise oneeighth (1/8) of a turn with a coin or screwdriver until the cover arrow is aligned with the unlocked symbol. - 2.
 Remove the battery cover and the battery. - 3.
-Assure the white o-ring cover seal remains intact.

-- 4. Replace with a Panasonic CR2016 battery, text side up. - 5.
+Assure the white O-ring cover seal remains intact. - 4.
+Replace with a Panasonic CR2016 battery, text - 5.
 Reposition the battery cover and rotate clockwise one-eighth (1/8) turn to secure.